bfmkr/portfolio/Tableau Demo 2.md

 &nbsp;

 Here is an example Tableau Dashboard which can be downloaded from my [Tableau Public profile](https://public.tableau.com/views/VideoGameSalesdashboards/PlaystationOverview1994-2010?:language=en-GB&:display_count=n&:origin=viz_share_link).
-Clicking the full screen button on the dashboard (icon at the bottom right of Fig. 1) is recommended!
+Clicking the full screen button on the dashboard (icon at the bottom right of Fig. 1) is recommended.

 ## Playstation Video Game Sales from 1994-2010